eggnogdb/emapper-benchmark/README.md

 # Reproducibility

-Benchmark requires running BLAST, InterProScan and eggNOG-mapper independently and, in the case of eggNOG-mapper, using multiple combinations of parameters.
+Benchmark required running BLAST, InterProScan and eggNOG-mapper independently and, in the case of eggNOG-mapper, using multiple combinations of parameters.

 All raw data (~55GB uncompressed) can be downloaded from: http://beta-eggnogdb.embl.de/download/eggnog_4.5/eggnog-mapper-data/emapper_benchmark_data.tar.gz